Aman-Raghuwanshi/Resume.Ai/README.md

    npm install
    ```

-2. After installing the package-JSON.

-4. In the terminal, navigate to the ResumeMakerServer directory and start the API server:
+2. After installing the package-JSON open the terminal, navigate to the ResumeMakerServer directory and start the API server:

    ```bash
    cd ResumeMakerServer
    npm start dev
    ```

-5. Once both the API servers are running, you can access the Resume.Ai through your web browser at ```localhost:5000/Start```
+3. Once both the API servers are running, you can access the Resume.Ai through your web browser at ```http://localhost:5000/Start```